Bedrock-OSS/bedrock-wiki/docs/guide/custom-entity.md

 ```

 -   You can already recognize parts of the file syntax from the custom item creation, such as `"format_version"` and `"description"/"identifier"`.
 We use the same _namespace_ in all the pack files.
 In our example case, the namespace is `wiki`.
 The entity's _id_ is `ghost`.
 -   The other keys in `"description"` all take Booleans (`true` or `false`) as their values.
-These are: `" is_summonable"` (whether you can spawn the entity with a `/summon` command), `"is_spawnable"` (whether you can spawn one with a spawn egg or naturally), and `"is_experimental"` (whether you need to turn on [EX] (Experimental mode) in a world for this entity to exist).
+These are: `"is_summonable"` (whether you can spawn the entity with a `/summon` command), `"is_spawnable"` (whether you can spawn one with a spawn egg or naturally), and `"is_experimental"` (whether you need to turn on [EX] (Experimental mode) in a world for this entity to exist).
 Set the options to `true`, `true` and `false` respectively.
 We do not need [EX].
 -   The next section is `"components"`.
 Again, just like with items, components define the main traits of an entity.
 Let's go over every single one in this example:

-    -   `"minecraft:type_family" ` lists the _family tags_ of your custom entity.
+    -   `"minecraft:type_family"` lists the _family tags_ of your custom entity.
 These are used to interact with other entities.
 For example, Wolves will attack all entities from the `sheep` and `cow` families, while Villagers will flee from entities from the `monster` family.
     -   `"minecraft:jump.static"` (the entity's jumps are of the static type), `"minecraft:can_climb"` (the entity can climb blocks), `"minecraft:physics"` (the entity is affected by gravity), `"minecraft:movement.basic"` (the entity's moves using basic patterns) all take nothing but an empty object `{}` as their values.
 This is because simply having an _attribute_ listed will ALWAYS apply its traits to the entity.
 There is a way to temporarily enable and disable attributes using _`component_groups`_ and _`events`_, but that's for later.
-    -   `"minecraft_loot"` references a file int he pack, `"loot_tables/entities/ghost.json"` under it's `"table"` key.
+    -   `"minecraft_loot"` references a file in the pack, `"loot_tables/entities/ghost.json"` under its `"table"` key.
 That file defines what items the entity will drop upon death, and we will create it right after finishing the Ghost.
-    -   `" minecraft:health" ` gives the Ghost 20 health points, which are equivalent to 10 hearts in-game.
+    -   `"minecraft:health"` gives the Ghost 20 health points, which are equivalent to 10 hearts in-game.
     -   `"minecraft:collision_box"` defines the size of the mob's hitbox in blocks.
-    -   `" minecraft:movement" ` is, of course, the movement speed.
+    -   `"minecraft:movement"` is, of course, the movement speed.
-    -   `" minecraft:behavior.delayed_attack"` is a _behavior attribute_, which allows the entity to execute some behavior patterns like, in this case, attacking.
+    -   `"minecraft:behavior.delayed_attack"` is a _behavior attribute_, which allows the entity to execute some behavior patterns like, in this case, attacking.
 Its most important options are:
-        -   `" priority"` is often seen in components.
+        -   `"priority"` is often seen in components.
 If a mob can execute two actions simultaneously, the lower behavior integer will get picked. `0` means the action is always preferred over everything else.
         -   You can look up the rest of the options on the official Documentation, [bedrock.dev/r/Entities](https://bedrock.dev/r/Entities)
     -   `"minecraft:navigation.walk"` allows the mob to use its `"movement.basic"` goal and `"movement"` to navigate by walking.
 The options inside define if the mob should _avoid sun_, _pass doors_ and if it can _walk_ and _open doors_ itself.
-    -   `" minecraft:attack" `/`" damage"` defines the amount of damage the mob deals upon an attack
+    -   `"minecraft:attack"` / `"damage"` defines the amount of damage the mob deals upon an attack
     -   `"minecraft:behavior.random_look_around"` allows the mob to sometimes look around itself;
-    -   `" minecraft:behavior.hurt_by_target"` makes the entity immediately choose the entity that damages/_hurts_ them as their target.
+    -   `"minecraft:behavior.hurt_by_target"` makes the entity immediately choose the entity that damages/_hurts_ them as their target.
 For example, a Zombie Piglin will act this way.
     -   `"minecraft:behavior.nearest_attackable_target"` allows the mob to select targets itself (within the radius of 25) as a hostile mob.
 The `"filters"` in `"entity_type"` will make sure the target belongs to the `player` _family_ in our case, but you could also make it attack villagers, for example, by changing everything inside `" filters": {}` to

     ```json